dimitriskokoretsis/blog_public/random-biscuits/index.md

 box <- list(biscuit.1,biscuit.2,biscuit.3)
 ```

 Next, we **simulate the process** of biscuit drawing repeatedly, and collect the data.
 Any large number of repetitions will do.
 The code below performs this 2000 times and collects the results in a `data.table` named `biscuit.draws` for further analysis.

-I use the <a href="https://rdatatable.gitlab.io/data.table/" target="_blank">`data.table`</a> package for filtering and summarizing data (to experienced R users: no disrespect, I just avoid using the Tidyverse as much as I can).
+I use the <a href="https://rdatatable.gitlab.io/data.table/" target="_blank">`data.table`</a> package for filtering and summarizing data (to experienced R users: no disrespect to the Tidyverse, I just avoid it as much as I can).

 ```r